kaplanz/wallace/README.md

 ### Navigation

-Arcane will automatically populate the navigation menu bar with your pages, posts, co-located assets, taxonomies (if enabled; see below).
+Wallace will automatically populate the navigation menu bar with your pages, posts, co-located assets, taxonomies (if enabled; see below).

 ### Taxonomies